 This interest in Islamic arts and culture was shared by a number of those within Morris’s artistic network, including Philip Webb, John Henry Dearle, Emery Walker and Morris’s daughter, May.

+In the Iznik Series, Sara’s works provided a contemporary interpretation of traditional Iznik floral motifs.
 Abstract and stylized floral motifs were commonly found on decorative ceramics produced in the town of Iznik and sent to decorate some of the most famous and historical sites of the Ottoman Empire, most notably within present day Turkey.
-Providing a contemporary interpretation of traditional Iznik floral motifs, Sara Choudhrey’s paintings bring focus to the individual motifs, highlighting their invaluable part in contributing to larger and complex compositions.
-The series is also a study of colour, where the relationship between colour and shape is heightened by proximity of individual motif components.
-Where gaps were deliberately left with ceramic glaze in the original works, gaps created in these contemporary works provide a new consideration of the effect and dynamism of boundaries, space, change and growth.
+Sara paintings brought focus to the individual motifs, highlighting their invaluable part in contributing to larger and complex compositions.

 A ten-minute walk from William Morris’s London home, Kelmscott House, is the home of Emery Walker, a key member of the Arts and Crafts movement and close friend and adviser of Morris.
 The Walkers were great admirers of arts and crafts, reflected in the family’s beautifully adorned home that is open to the public today and includes work by William Morris, William De Morgan and Philip Webb, to name just a few.
 Amongst the Walkers’ possessions are a number of objects that originate from destinations across Europe, North Africa and the Middle East, including locations where Islam was or had been the dominant faith of the local population.